tpierrain/CQRS/README.md

 1. Update the read model when the write model changes (use a fake bus?)
 2. Plug the ASP.NET web app
 3. Fight against the current anemic model (mainly because I never worked on that topic and that I don't have any expert available to help me ;-( and embrace more the ubiquitous language of this domain.
-4. Identify which use case(s) will be usefull to live-code at MS event (to zoom on CQRS) and to find the best possible workflow for it.
+4. Identify which use case(s) will be usefull to live-code at MS event (to zoom on CQRS) and to find the best pedagogical workflow for it.